-USDA's Risk Management Agency will publish a TA yield for each county.
-Each insured unit within a county will use the same TA yield adjustment factor.
+As stated earlier, RMA will publish a TA yield for each county.
+Each insured unit within the same county will use the same TA yield adjustment factor.
 Appendix 1 lays out each TA yield adjustment for Maryland's counties.

-To calculate the impact of electing a TA yield adjustment, a farmer must determine the TA for each crop year.
-The examples show the approach for irrigated corn (table 1), soybeans (table 2), and wheat (table 3) grown in Queen Anne's county with 10 years of yield history.
-Looking at table 1, our farmer would plug in their average per acre corn yields for 2004 to 2013.
+To calculate the impact of electing a TA yield adjustment, a farmer needs to determine the TA for each crop year.
+The examples in Table 1, Table 2, and Table 3 show the approach for irrigated corn (Table 1), soybeans (Table 2), and wheat (Table 3) grown in Queen Anne's county with 10 years of yield history.
+Looking at Table 1, our farmer would plug in their average per acre corn yields for 2004 to 2013.
 The farmer would be looking at a TA yield adjustment of .99 for non-irrigated corn and 1.04 for irrigated corn.
-To calculate the TA for each of the 10 years, our farmer would use the following formula:
+To calculate the TA for each of the 10 years, our farm would use the following formula: